MARTIMM/martimm.github.io/content-docs/api2/index.md

 # The Gnome Gtk Version 4 libraries

 ## Introduction

 Just like its predessor `Gnome::Gtk3`, this repository is a language binding for Raku.

 All the modules are depending on other Gnome packages like `Gnome::Gio` and `Gnome::Glib` which are named the same as before.
-These packages are changed to handle a different way to call the native functions from the C-libraries.
+All the packages are changed to use a different way to call the native functions from the C-libraries.
 To prevent any problems like calling a function from the wrong module, the previous implementations are tagged with `:api<1>` and the newest with `:api<2>`.
 All you have to do is using the proper tag when installing the packages and in the `use` statements.

 ### Installing the newest implementation